 This project aims to estimate risks for a range of health conditions based on environmental factors, which can be useful for policy makers even in areas where local health data might be limited.

-He is also a team member of the Oxford Martin Programme on Deep Medicine, to develop and test deep learning models that could leverage the depth and breadth of electronic health records to give a richer representation of an individual’s past and current health condition.
+He was also a team member of the Oxford Martin Programme on Deep Medicine, developing and testing deep learning models that could leverage the depth and breadth of electronic health records to give a richer representation of an individual’s past and current health condition.

 Yajie completed his PhD on Geographic Information System at Peking University and finished his undergraduate study on Geomatics Engineering with emphasis on Global Navigation Satellite System at Wuhan University.

 His research areas include spatio-temporal big data, machine learning and deep learning, and recently, global health.
 He also has practical working experience in applying data science on digitised chemistry.